conan-io/docs/tutorial/consuming_packages/use_tools_as_conan_packages.rst

     Please note that this *conanfile.txt* will install *zlib/1.2.11* and *cmake/3.22.6* separately.
-However, if Conan does not find a binary for Zlib in Conan Center and it needs to be built from sources, a CMake installation must already be present in your system.
+However, if Conan does not find a binary for Zlib in Conan Center and it needs to be built from sources, a CMake installation must already be present in your system, because the ``cmake/3.22.6`` declared in your ``conanfile.txt`` only applies to your current project, not all dependencies.
     If you want to use that *cmake/3.22.6* to also build Zlib, when installing if necessary, you may add the ``[tool_requires]`` section to the profile you are using.
     Please check :ref:`the profile doc<reference_config_files_profiles>` for more information.